xeoron/ackWeather/README.md

 Purpose:

-	A dedicated web-page that grabs and displays weather info and maps for Nantucket with links to Nantucket Sound Bouy Data, Wind Map, Pollen Levels, Forcast.io, Wunderground Nantucket, and WeatherSpark's tempature chart.
+	A dedicated web-page that grabs and displays weather info and maps for Nantucket with Interactive Maps and widgets and links to Nantucket Sound Bouy Data, Wind Map, Pollen Levels, Forcast.io, Drought, Wunderground Nantucket, and WeatherSpark's tempature chart and more.

 <img src="https://github.com/xeoron/ackWeather/blob/master/images/sample.png?raw=true"/>

 Extra features:

 	-Data is refreshed every 10 minutes
-	-Dolpar Radar is animated
+	-Dolpar / Lightning Radar
-	-Mouse-over the Wind-Chill Map and it will switch to Surface Heat Map -Mouse-over the other maps and it will display source info -Current weather conditions with four day forcast with more detailed if you click on the date -Makes use of CSS3 color blending and round corners & bright text
+    -Interactive Maps that show everything and are adjustable for location -Interactive Forcast: Mouse-over or click to display more details -Mouse-over the Wind-Chill Map and it will switch to Surface Heat Map -Current weather conditions with four day forcast with more detailed if you click on the date

 Requirements
 =====